Warith AL Maawali

 • Blocked Chain Peer-to-peer distributed technology storage solution go for Storj (Open source + encrypted).

 • To secure files on Dropbox or local desktop using a PC go for Veracrypt (Open source), or AxCrypt, or PGP (Commercial) for public key based protection.
-A free alternative of is GPG4Win or GoAnywhere.
+A free alternative of PGP is GPG4Win or GoAnywhere.
 For Iphone and IPAD use Opengp.

 • To manage your S3 storage account with GUI go for CloudBerry or S3browser or Dragon Disk.